flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

 ### Kafka cluster

-The backend microservice needs to be able to connect to the Kafka cluster in case you want to use the audit functionality.
-If connected to Kafka, it will send details about all database transactions on a configured Kafka topic.
+If you intend to use the audit functionality, ensure that the backend microservice can connect to the Kafka cluster.
+When connected to Kafka, it sends details about all database transactions to a configured Kafka topic.

 ### NGINX

-It would be best if the FLOWX Designer used a separate [NGINX](../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-nginx.md) load balancer from the [**Engine**](../../terms/flowxai-process-engine).
-This is used in order to route API calls from the [SPA](designer-setup-guide.md#for-configuring-the-spa) (single page application) to the backend service, to the engine and to various plugins.
+For optimal operation the FLOWX Designer should use a separate [NGINX](../../platform-overview/frameworks-and-standards/event-driven-architecture-frameworks/intro-to-nginx.md) load balancer from the [**Engine**](../../terms/flowxai-process-engine).
+This routing mechanism handles API calls from the [SPA](designer-setup-guide.md#for-configuring-the-spa) (single page application) to the backend service, to the engine and to various plugins.

-This is used in order to route API calls from the SPA (single page application) to the backend service, to the engine, and to various plugins.

-The FLOWX Designer SPA will use the backend service to manage the platform via REST calls, will use API calls to manage specific content for the plugins and will use REST and SSE calls to connect to the engine.

 Here's an example/suggestion of an NGINX setup: